 The majority of individuals who immigrate to the United States do so based on family relationships or employment opportunities.
 Those who qualify can pursue a visa, or formal authorization, to enter and work in the country.
 A Lombard employment visa lawyer can explain the specifics of visas for those looking to work in the country.

 Employment-based visas come in many varieties, some allow for permanent stays while others are temporary in nature.
 However, most require the sponsorship of an employer who will document the need for the foreign worker.
 All these types of visas require strict adherence to U.S. immigration law in order to qualify.
-An experienced attorney in Lombard can help you follow the guidelines for getting a visa.
+An experienced visa attorney in Lombard can help you follow the guidelines for getting a one of these immigration permits.

 Types of Employment Visas